mattrward1030/password-generator/README.md

 ## Description

 The goal of this project was to create a random password generator that would generate a password between 8 and 128 characters.
 The generator would be given different parameters from a defined array of lowercase letters, uppercase letters, numbers, and symbols.
-The user can choose which of these options they want their password to include as long as one option is selected, as well as a given length fits the criteria.
+The user can choose which of these options they want their password to include as long as one option is selected, as well as the given length fits the criteria.
 This is accomplished by using prompt windows and having the users make the selections which are then stored and randomized.

 ## Installation